-Not all VPN protocols provide the same speed rate as they differ in the encryption grade, which results in lower speed compared to others.
+Not all VPN protocols provide the same speed rate as they differ in their encryption grade, resulting in lower speed than others.

 We usually recommend OpenVPN as it offers the most secure connection option at the moment without sacrificing performance and speed.
 It offers up to 256-bit encryption.
 When used in its default UDP mode, OpenVPN provides the best performance.